 3. Should I ignore my dog barking at night?

 It depends on how often your dog barks.
-If it is a rare thing that happens in conjunction with a very obvious stimulus (a loud car, or fireworks, perhaps), then you don’t need to worry.
+If it is a rare thing that happens in conjunction with a very obvious stimulus, (a loud car, perhaps) then you don’t need to worry.
 If you – or your neighbors – are losing sleep, though, you definitely need to find a better solution.
-Some pet owners resort to bark collars when in need of a quick fix, but this does not address the root of the issue.
+Some pet owners resort to bark collars when in need of a quick fix, but you’ll want to consider whether or not bark collars work when it comes to addressing the issue for the long term before going this route.

 4. How do you get a dog to shut up?